-Before the year 2000, Methadone was the most common drug used for the treatment of opioid addictions, but it could only be prescribed via a methadone clinic.
-This limited access to MAT for opioid addicts.
-The Drug Addiction Treatment Act of 2000 opened the door for individual physicians to be able to apply for a waiver, allowing them to prescribe Suboxone. to note that there are still strict regulations for these doctors that limit treatment, including limits to how many patients they are able to treat for addiction to painkillers and other opiates.
+Before the year 2000, Methadone was the most widely accepted pharmaceutical treatment used for the treatment of opioid addictions, with the caveat that it could only be prescribed via a clinic licensed for methadone treatment.
+This limited access to MAT for opiate addiction.
+The Drug Addiction Treatment Act of 2000 created the option for individual practitioners to be able to apply for a waiver, opening the door for individual practitioners to prescribe Suboxone.
+It is important to[be aware that there are still many rules and regulations these doctors must follow that limit treatment, including limits to how many patients they are able to treat for opioid addiction.

-Choosing a Nevada Suboxone Doctor
+Finding a Suboxone Doctor in Nevada

-Positive Outcomes with Suboxone Maintenance and Medically Assisted Detox
+Success Rates of Suboxone Maintenance and Medically Assisted Detox

 Alternatives to Suboxone Treatment in Nevada